alpataseven/Twitter-Project/README.md

 ## 🌟 Contribution

 Use the Issues section to report bugs and suggestions.
-We welcome your PRs!
+I'm waiting for your PRs!